 Drive the Apache Trail

-I discovered this remarkable drive on a recent visit to Phoenix.
+I discovered this remarkable drive on one of my visits to Phoenix.
+AZ.
 Jaw dropping scenery begins at the Theodore Roosevelt Dam, at the junction of Highway 88 and 188, and ends just outside of Apache Junction, though you could continue all the way to Globe.

 The Apache Trail is mostly a dirt road, often narrow, and not a place you want to be caught with an RV.
 In fact they’re prohibited.
 Take water and a lunch – though you can get something to eat in Tortilla Flats – and plan on lots of stops so you can really enjoy the scenery.